 Goodwin College of Education Undergraduate and Teaching Licensure Program (TLP) Admission Process

-- “C” or better in college level math leading to NEIU math competency (3 credit hours)
+- “C” or better in college level math leading to NEIU math competency (at least 3 credit hours)

 - A cumulative GPA of 2.50 (on a 4.0 scale)

 - 30 semester credit hours at NEIU or from a transfer institution